Do BCAAs have calories?

 Okay, so let’s get to the point!
 Do BCAAs have calories?

 According to scientific research published in the American Journal of Clinical Nutrition, BCAAs have the following approximate caloric values:

-The numbers above can be derived by taking the metabolizable energy values of the three amino acids using different distributions of urine nitrogen (sets 1-4), and calculating their averages.
+The numbers above can be derived by taking the metabolizable energy values of the three amino acids using the three sets (1-3) and calculating their averages.

 Why is my BCAA supplement labelled as having 0 calories?

 Having established that BCAAs do, in fact, contain calories, it makes sense that your next question is:

 “If BCAAs have calories, then why does the label on my BCAA supplement state 0 calories?”